comScore pixel

 Отчет о снеге в Mount Fuji:

-Состояние снега в Mount Fuji: 0 из 0 Открыто подъемников.
-Our model predicted that 24cm (9 inches) of snow fell over 48 hours between Saturday 25 of March at 9AM and Monday 27 of March at 9AM JST at the summit
+Состояние снега в Mount Fuji: из 0 Открыто подъемников.
+Our model predicted that 19cm (7 inches) of snow fell over 36 hours between Wednesday 13 of May at 9AM and Thursday 14 of May at 9PM JST at the summit

 Количество свежевыпавшего снега: